dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 ## Prepare

 In the prepare phase, I am describing all data sources used.
-The [data](https://divvy-tripdata.s3.amazonaws.com/index.html) is provided by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement) and will be used as fictional company Cyclistic’s historical trip data.
-Motivate International Inc. is a real bike-share company in Chicago and the data it provides is its own data on actual trips.
+The [data](https://divvy-tripdata.s3.amazonaws.com/index.html) is provided by Divvy under this [license](https://www.divvybikes.com/data-license-agreement) and will be used as fictional company Cyclistic’s historical trip data.
+Divvy is a real bike-share company in Chicago and the data it provides is its own data on actual trips.
 Thus, the data is ROCCC, in other words, reliable, original, comprehensive, current, and cited.
 Each trip is already anonymized by the company and therefore maintains privacy.

 The data contains information on: